sidhantrohatgi/cse15l-lab-reports/LabReportOne/LabReportOne.md

 Congratulations, you are now logged into the server!

 **Logging Out:**
-To log out of the remote server, you can use either of the following options
+To log out of the remote server, you can use either of the following options:
 1. (`Ctrl` + `D`) or (`Cmd` + `D`)
 2. `exit`